tutorgen/hpit_services/README.md

 Returns:

+* student_id : string - the ID of the student
 * student_model : JSON - an object containing the student model.
 This will contain lists and other objects from the various plugins.
 * (optional) error : An error message if something went wrong of the request timed out.